The Oddities (rap group)

 The Oddities are a Canadian rap group from Toronto, Ontario.
-Members include Bookworm, J-StaRRRrrr!!!, Sny-Whip, JSN JNS, Psy, & Wysper.
+Members include Bookworm, J-StaRRRrrr!!!, Sny-Whip, JSN JNS, Psy, and Wysper.

 History

 Rap groups Awkward Why? and Dynasty began recording in 1996, and merged in 1998 to form the Oddities.

 Oddities members have released a number of collaborative projects over the years, including in 2001 a 12" single, "Weak Days".
 Over time, other individuals participated in the group, including Kenny Neal (aka Bounce), Paul (pka Change), Naterrell, Retro Mosquito, and Bodible Oddities dancers Glizzii & Three (pka Daze).

-The group's debut "family album", which showcased its members, was entitled "The Scenic Route", and was released on Battleaxe Records in 2003.
+The group's debut "family album", which showcased its members, was entitled The Scenic Route, and was released on Battle Axe Records in 2003.
 Bookworm produced the album.